CryptoAutistic80/antifa_bookclub/README.md

 - Check Pages settings in repository
 - Verify `out/` folder is published
 - If using a subpath (e.g., `/repo-name`), configure `basePath`/`assetPrefix` in `next.config.mjs`
+- If you see 404 on refresh, ensure the page exists in `out/` (this app is a single index route)

 ## 📝 License